iotaledger/integration-services/documentation/docs/services/audit-trail-gateway/API-definition.md

 ## Subscription Service

 You can use this service to manage subscriptions to a specific channel.
 Identities can subscribe to a specific channel identified by a unique channel address.
-The channel's author can then decide whether to authorize the identity to read or write from/to the channel.
+The channel's author can then decide whether to authorize the identity to read from the channel or write to it.
 The channel’s author can still revoke access to the channel at any time.
 This service can also list all authorized subscriptions to a channel.

 __Prefix:__ `/api/{{version}}/subscription`